 Relatively few non-professionals trade during extended hours.
 Investors often gain experience at trading during regular market hours before testing their skills against the experts during extended hours.

 - There are many ways to invest your money beyond just trading stocks after hours.
 A financial advisor in your area can help you figure out what methods would be best for you.
-Luckily, finding a suitable financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with local financial advisors in your area in 5 minutes, so get started now.
+Luckily, finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Before you dive into a somewhat risky strategy like after hours investing, perhaps you should assess your risk tolerance first.
 SmartAsset’s asset allocation calculator can help you figure out how much investing risk you’re comfortable with, and, in turn, what kind of portfolio plan you should be using.